 6. avoid plastic waste and clean up beaches

-Since every year up to 135,000 marine mammals at our Plastic waste in the environment perish₃, it is not surprising that also the most possible plastic free life and self-organized Beach CleanUps are an effective means of stopping overfishing.
+Since every year up to 135,000 marine mammals at our Plastic waste in the environment perish₃, it is not surprising that also the most possible plastic free lifestyle and self-organized Beach CleanUps are an effective means of stopping overfishing.
 Plastic waste is so deadly because it persists in nature for many centuries until it decomposes into smaller microplastics.

 Consciously try to make less garbage and also on vacation simply times a clean-up action against littered beaches to start.